MikeRogers0/MikeRogersIO/source/blog/2009-02-04-cron-jobs-cpanel.html.md

 ---
 A cron is a program which allows users to execute scripts at a specified time and date.
 In the web development world they are normally used to update caches or run complex pieces of code (this in theory should improve the user experience).

-In this short video I will explain the basics of crons & how to run a PHP at a regular interval.
+In this short video I will explain the basics of Cron Jobs & how to run a PHP at a regular interval.

 {% youtube L5_5NxP83LE %}